Internet-Person-IP/E-commerce-REST-API/README.md

 Currently there is no future for this project.
 It was more of a way to explore SQL more that actually creating a good API.
+Hope this was a fun read.